 Lisa works for Yamnuska both in the summer and winter on everything from avalanche courses, ski mountaineering weeks, to backpacking trips!
 While completing her Master’s of Science Degree at the University of Alberta, Lisa began Ski Patrolling and working as an Avalanche Forecaster at Mt.
 Norquay in Banff, AB.
-She then moved on to work with BC’s Ministry of Transportation and Infrastructure as an Avalanche Technician in the North Cascades, where she currently works in the winters.
+She then moved on to work with BC’s Ministry of Transportation and Infrastructure as an Avalanche Technician in the North Cascades.
 Over the last few years, Lisa has also worked her way through the Thompson Rivers University courses to become an ACMG certified Hiking and Ski Guide.
 Lisa also spends several weeks of the winter in the Cariboos working as a heli-ski guide.
-Lisa is a Professional Member of the Canadian Avalanche Association and is a member of the CAA’s Complaint and Investigation Committee, and also chairs the ACMG’s Communication Committee.
-Lisa lives in Canmore, AB where you can find her skiing, biking, climbing, hiking, you name it, she’s out there doing it!
+Lisa is a Professional Member of the Canadian Avalanche Association and a member of the CAA’s Complaint and Investigation Committee, and also chairs the ACMG’s Communication Committee.
+Lisa lives in Canmore, AB where you can find her skiing, biking, climbing, hiking.
 Her passion for the mountains is infectious, and she makes it her goal to share the joy the mountains bring with everyone.

 Jane Whitney is one of our top hiking guides, and nobody knows the Canadian Rockies like Jane does.
 A seasoned wilderness leader, Jane has spent nearly two decades hiking the Rockies.
 Experienced in expedition travel, she has led several expeditions in the High Arctic, Patagonia and west coast Canada.
 She is also really fun to be with and has been lauded by many as a superb naturalist.

 Yamnuska guides are supported by a skilled administration and logistics support staff who plan and book trips as well as organize meals, accommodation, transportation and equipment.